Planning Your Internship

 - Do a January internship.
 These may be done anywhere in the world, and the cost of the 1-2 credits you can earn are “free” (it is built into your tuition).

 - Summer Internships.
-The summer months provide more time for internships and research opportunities, many of which are not available during the school year.
+The summer months allow more time for internships and research opportunities, many of which are not available during the school year.
 Tuition is charged for academic internships in summer, but many situations qualify for a full tuition waiver program.
-See the Internship Program office for details.
+See the academic internship director for details.

 What Kind of Internship Should You Do?